-8 The thesis.
+8 The Thesis

-Following the satisfactory completion of required coursework and language study, M.A students research and write a thesis.
+Following the satisfactory completion of required coursework and language study, M.A. students research and write a thesis.
 Students are advised to meet with the AD Director at their college of registration to ensure that they have completed all requirements and to consult about the thesis stage of the program.

-8.1 The thesis director
+8.1 The thesis director and the thesis examination committee

+Thesis Director.
 The initial association of the student and the prospective thesis director is a process of mutual selection, though the initiative usually lies with the student to seek out a faculty member willing to serve in this capacity.
-The formal appointment of the thesis director is made by the department, in conjunction with the preparation and approval of the thesis proposal.
 The thesis director must be a professor with advanced degree status.
+Thesis Examination Committee.
+The thesis examination committee is composed of the thesis director, and two other readers with advanced degree status.
+This committee is recommended by the department and appointed by the ADC.